 Community Engagement: When Funders Think of "Communities as Children"

 In a recent blog post on Nonprofit AF, Vu Le reflects on how he has been seeing more signs of diverse communities "being treated like children who don’t know what’s good for them."
-Le writes that, even though he doesn't think that is conscious or intentional, "it is still frustrating."
+Le writes that, even though he doesn't think that it is conscious or intentional, "it is still frustrating."

 Le describes some of the ways this plays out, including "a lack of trust that communities have solutions to their own problems":